 Fig.2 Unsupervised clustering shows distinct TF regulatory patterns.
 (A) PageRank scores heatmap of 5 Kmeans group-specific TFs across 1613 clusters.
 Top 10 TFs from each Kmeans group are selected as rows and colored by their group specificity.
 Color palette for Kmeans groups is RColorBrewer palette Set2.
 The color palette is maintained throughout all figures.
 Clusters in columns are ordered by Kmeans group and their disease states are labeled with two color palettes.
 The first palette is the same as Fig.1E and the second is green for CON and orange for At-Risk/ERA.
 Color of the cell indicates the normalized PageRank scores with red displaying high scores.
 Each Kmeans group displayed distinct dynamic patterns of TF activity.
 Side table is the number of the specific TFs for each Kmeans group.
 G2 has the largest number of specific TFs.
 (B) Cell type distribution across Kmeans groups.
 The separate top row represents the overall cell type distribution across all the clusters.
 The bottom five rows are distributions for five Kmeans groups.
 Color represents the percentage of clusters of each cell type with red displaying a high percentage.
 G2 is a multi-lineage group with distribution similar to the overall distribution.
 Other 4 groups had predominant cell types.
 (C) At-Risk/ERA vs CON ratio distribution across Kmeans groups.
 The first gray bar is the overall ratio adjusted to 1 while the other 5 bars are Kmeans groups.
-G2 and G5 are significantly enriched in At-Risk/ERA while G4 is enriched in CON.
+G2 is significantly enriched in At-Risk/ERA while G4 is enriched in CON.
 G1 and G3 show no enrichment.
 (D) Representative Reactome pathways enriched in each Kmeans group-specific TFs.
 The horizontal axis represents Kmeans groups and the vertical axis represents pathways.
 Circle size represents the number of TFs in the pathway and color represents the adjusted p-values.
 Bold text represents signature pathways.
-G2 exhibits unique enrichment of several RA-related pathways e.g. SUMOylation of intracellular receptors (adjusted p-value < 1e-5), Transcriptional regulation by RUNX2 (adjusted p-value < 1e-5), etc.; Chi-squared test, *p< 0.1, ****p < 0.0001.
+G2 exhibits unique enrichment of several RA-related pathways e.g. SUMOylation of intracellular receptors (adjusted p-value < 1e-5), Transcriptional regulation by RUNX2 (adjusted p-value < 1e-5), etc.; Chi-squared test, ***p< 0.001, ****p < 0.0001.